13+Years, More than 25000 Clients and

 Overview

-Trademark Opposition is basically filed by a third party who is interested in the trademark application, in as much as its registration is concerned.
+Trademark Opposition is basically filed by a third party who is interested in the trademark application, inasmuch as its registration is concerned.
 The third-party files an opposition against the registration of a trademark that has been published in the trademark journal by the TM Registry.
-After a Trademark application has been accepted to be advertised in the journal, there is a period of 4 months wherein an opposition against the mark could be filed by an interested third party.
-In case there is no opposition filed within this time period, the trademark is granted acceptance of the registration by the TM Registry.
+After a Trademark application has been accepted for advertisement in the journal, there is a period of 4 months wherein an opposition against the mark could be filed by an interested third party.
+In case there is no opposition filed within this time period, the trademark is granted registration by the TM Registry.

-If there should arise an occurrence of a trademark being opposed, the applicant can file a counter statement against such opposition putting forward its views of why the mark should be registered in the applicant’s name.
+If a trademark is opposed, the applicant can file a counter statement against such opposition putting forward its views on why the mark should be registered in the applicant’s name.
 A trademark opposition is done mostly on two grounds viz. absolute ground(s) for refusal under Section 9 of the Trademark Act or on relative grounds of refusal under Section 11 of the Trademark Act.
-An individual recording a resistance need not be an enrolled owner of any imprint.
-Any individual may contradict a brand name, who can be a buyer, client, or an individual from the public prone to utilize the merchandise or profit the administrations.
-This incorporates people, organizations, association firms, and trusts.
-Indeed, if at least two people have similar issues against a brand name, they can be combined as rivals.
-The inspiration driving this is that the Opponent isn’t just speaking to himself however the general population everywhere on the grounds that having two comparative imprints in the market can just bring about disarray.
+An individual filing an opposition need not be a registered owner of any trademark.
+Any individual may oppose a trademark, such as a buyer, client, or a member of the public likely to use the goods or avail the services.
+This includes individuals, companies, partnership firms, and trusts.
+In fact, if two or more people have similar objections against a trademark, they can be joined as opponents.
+The reasoning behind this is that the opponent is not just representing himself but the general public at large, because having two similar marks in the market can only cause confusion.

 What Is The Process?